 SMU began enrolling students in a new Ph.D. program in English in fall 2007.
 Our program offers students the chance to study and work with a distinguished faculty in a collegial environment.

-We admit students to the Ph.D. program who have the B.A. degree as well as a number of students who have received the M.A. degree.
+We admit students to the Ph.D. program who have been awarded a B.A. or M.A. degree.
 All students admitted to the Ph.D. program in English will receive fellowship support.
-Our aim for the Ph.D. is to graduate comprehensively trained scholar-teachers prepared to assume college and university positions.
+Our aim for the Ph.D. is to graduate comprehensively trained scholar-teachers prepared to assume college and university positions, as well as a range of other non-academic jobs that benefit from advanced academic preparation.
 We are committed to ensuring our graduates’ professional success through a program featuring:

-Proficiency in one foreign language relevant to the student’s course of study is required and should be demonstrated by the second year in the program.
-For certain dissertation topics, a second language may be required.
-Further requirements include written exams in the summer before the fourth year of study, a dissertation prospectus and an oral defense of the prospectus during the fall semester of the fourth year.
-The M.A. degree will be awarded after completion of these requirements.
+Proficiency in one non-English language relevant to the student’s course of study is required and should be demonstrated by the second year in the program.
+For certain dissertation topics, an additional language may be required.
+Further requirements include written exams in the fall of the fourth year of study, a dissertation prospectus and an oral defense of the prospectus during the spring semester of the fourth year.
+The M.A. degree will be awarded after completion of the written exams.

 Students who remain in good standing – with a G.P.A. of at least 3.0, demonstrated ability to do work of appropriate quality in seminars, continuous progress in the program and the recommendation of an advisory committee – will receive fellowship support for six years.
 They will teach two courses a year for four years beginning in the second year of study, with either their fifth or sixth year serving as a dissertation fellowship year with no course requirements or teaching responsibilities.
 Exceptional students may be offered a one-year visiting assistant professorship in the English department after fulfilling all requirements for the Ph.D.

 Students who leave the Ph.D. program after completing 30 hours and who have demonstrated proficiency in a foreign language will be allowed to take an exam in order to receive the M.A. degree.
-Any student who has demonstrated foreign language proficiency and achieves a G.P.A. of 3.0 in 24 hours of course work during the first year of study but does not receive the positive recommendation of the advisory committee to continue on to Ph.D. candidacy will be allowed to fulfill the requirements for the M.A. by enrolling in English 6398, 6399 and completing a thesis within the following 12 months.
+Any student who has demonstrated proficiency in a second, non-English language and achieves a G.P.A. of 3.0 in 24 hours of course work during the first year of study but does not receive the positive recommendation of the advisory committee to continue on to Ph.D. candidacy will be awarded a terminal M.A. degree.

 The base package of Fellowship support includes: